forestgrape/coronavirus/index.md

 * Sars-CoV-1:
 	- Hospitals in China [Mizumoto](#mizumoto)
     - Long-Term Care Facility in Seattle [Honein et al](#honein)
 	- Hotel in Hong Kong, especially during cooler outside temperatures [Lin](#lin), [Chan](#chan)

 * Sars-CoV-2:
-	- Diamond Princess Cruise Ship in Japan [Mizumoto](#mizumoto).
-This setting well investigated by Mizumoto and colleagues.
+	- Diamond Princess Cruise Ship anchored in Japan, well analysed by [Mizumoto and colleagues](#mizumoto).
 Observations:
         * Covid-19 spread started between passengers and not equally between passengers and personal.
         * very high peak values of the reproduction number are observed (over 10)

         The observations favour long range but same room transmission (aerosol and dry form transmission) over droplet transmission and slighly indicate dry form transmission:
-        * In the droplet model, one would except the personal as a angle and starting point, since they have the most short range contacts, which enable droplet transmission.
+        * In the droplet model, one would except the personal to be crucial for the junction of the different guest groups, since they have the most short range contacts, which enable droplet transmission.
         * In the aerosol model about an equal spread would be expected.
 Experience from cooking smells teaches us, that aerosols tend to spread out locally.
         * Smoke diffuses entire rooms and tends to stay quite long, so spending much time in the same confined rooms is more relevant than interactions or being close but only for a short period.
 Therefor an initial spread in passengers is expected since they spend the time in the same areas.
 	- Music Club in Japan (see Introduction [Mizumoto](#mizumoto))